Youth organisations in the United Kingdom: European Scout Federation

 The European Scout Federation (British Association) is a Traditional Scouting organisation.
 It is a part of the Scout Movement in the United Kingdom.
 The original training scheme set out by Robert Baden-Powell is still used.
 The original uniform is still worn today, including the broad brimmed hats, khaki shirts and shorts, making the wearer instantly recognisable as a Scout.

-Girlguiding UK
+Girlguiding

 Girlguiding is the operating name of The Guide Association, the national Guiding organisation of the United Kingdom.
 Guiding began in the UK in 1910 as an organisation especially for girls run along similar lines to Scouting for Boys.
 The Guide Association was a founder member of the World Association of Girl Guides and Girl Scouts (WAGGGS) in 1928.
 In 2012, the Association had more than 538,000 members and continues to be the largest girl only youth organisation in the UK.

 At present about one in four of all eight-year-old girls in the UK are Brownies.

 Girlguiding is a charitable organisation and adult leaders are not paid for their time.
 For this reason, and for its work aiming for the personal and social development of young people, Girlguiding is a member of The National Council for Voluntary Youth Services (NCVYS).